Sunshine 60 Observatory Tenbo Park

 Observatories like Tokyo Tower and Tokyo Metropolitan Government Building are in built-up areas.
 They have more big buildings around them.
 You get in them, and from their decks, you can recognize things in the cityscape.
 Stuff is right in front of your face.
 Sunshine City is not like that; it is in its own world.
 The perspective is different.

-Unfortunately, when I went for this visit, clouds covered the southwest.
+Unfortunately, clouds covered the southwest for this visit.
 They completely obscured Mount Fuji!
-I’ll be praying for better conditions next time I go.
+I’ll pray for better conditions next time I go.

 Tokyo Skytree towers over Tokyo buildings